sigp/lighthouse/book/src/help_vc.md

             machine.
 Note that logs can often contain sensitive information about your validator and so this flag should be used with caution.
 For Windows users, the log file permissions will be inherited from the parent folder.
         --metrics                                Enable the Prometheus metrics HTTP server.
 Disabled by default.
-        --strict-fee-recipient
-            [DEPRECATED] If this flag is set, Lighthouse will refuse to sign any block whose `fee_recipient` does not match the `suggested_fee_recipient` sent by this validator.
-This applies to both the normal block proposal flow, as well as block proposals through the builder API.
-Proposals through the builder API are more likely to have a discrepancy in `fee_recipient` so you should be aware of how your connected relay sends proposer payments before using this flag.
-If this flag is used, a fee recipient mismatch in the builder API flow will result in a fallback to the local execution engine for payload construction, where a strict fee recipient check will still be applied.
         --unencrypted-http-transport
             This is a safety flag to ensure that the user is aware that the http transport is unencrypted and using a custom HTTP address is unsafe.